 The In-depth theming begins in the queue area where you enter an incredibly well-planted jungle setting.
 The Imagineers have done a fantastic job of the queue line and you quickly forget you are in Los Angeles and are transported to a dense jungle, the temple entrance peeking from behind the dense vegetation.
 Inside the great theming continues as the back story is revealed by hidden telegrams and Newsreel footage.

-The queues theming is excellent with interactive elements such as falling roof spikes and a trapped scientist, there are many hidden and encoded elements and easter eggs to look out for, while the whole temple is just incredibly well detailed and immersive.
+The queue theming is excellent with interactive elements such as falling roof spikes and a trapped scientist, there are many hidden and encoded elements and easter eggs to look out for, while the whole temple is just incredibly well detailed and immersive.
 It is a great queue line.

-The Story is you are on an expedition with jones who has uncovered a temple inhabited by a deity who has been known to grant gifts to some plucky entrants but other go missing, Dr. Jones has gone ahead into the temple but gone missing so now it’s your turn to go look for him and other missing guests.
+The Story is you are on an expedition with jones who has uncovered a temple inhabited by a deity who has been known to grant gifts to some plucky entrants but others go missing, Dr. Jones has gone ahead into the temple but gone missing so now it’s your turn to go look for him and other missing guests.
 Eventually, you get to the loading dock where you board the Ride Vehicle, a Large Military truck to continue the adventure on wheels.

 The Single rider line operates on the ride at busy times and can help cut the queue dramatically.
 The Ride experience is dark and disorientating meaning you do not miss much by not riding with your companion.